 I wanted to enjoy myself; I wanted to eat good food, conquer the major cities and even escape from the tourist scene.
-Traveling with Audley not only changed my view on China, but my idea of traveling in general.
+Travelling with Audley not only changed my view on China, but my idea of travelling in general.
 I was able to see the cultural parts of China I had missed the first few times.

 I ate delicious food at every meal, and most importantly I was relaxed throughout the entire trip.
 My guide's insider knowledge provided a new perspective and it was like I had never been to China before.
 My research trip to China gave me insight into the history, culture, minority tribes, and truly immersed me into the country.

 No journey to China is complete without a trip to the Great Wall of China, and I was able to visit a much quieter, more exciting section than most.
 The Great Wall at Jinshanling had been described to me as the "Wild Wall" and I didn’t understand why until I hiked through the ruins myself.